Wallpaper. It’s back “in” apparently.

 If there are bumps and imperfections in the wall, ones that cant be obliterated by sanding down or using filler, then make sure you use a textured paper such as anaglypta or wood-chip, however take a look down at your local wallpaper store and see if they have anything that would be suitable for a wall in poor condition.

-What types of wallpaper are there?
+What types of wallpaper are available to buy nowadays?

 There are many different types of paper, each suited to it’s own specific use, so here’s our explanation of some of them.

-1. Vintage wallpaper
+1. Vintage or retro wallpaper

 By far the most interesting and fun type of paper that you can buy is OLD stock, sometimes found at specialists but for the money-savvy, cut out the middle-man and find it yourself.